 When the call for heat is satisfied, the gas valve and combustion air blower shut down.
 The control board shuts off the gas valve and runs the combustion blower for an additional 15 seconds.
-The circulating air blower continues to run for 2 minutes at 82% of the selected heating speed (low fire or high fire) before ramping down.
+The circulating air blower continues to run for selected blower off delay time (60/90/120/180 sec) before ramping down and shutting off.